 - Removal of too little skin or tissue

-- Overcorrection of your drooping upper lid.
-This can lead to damage to your cornea
+- Overcorrection of a drooping upper lid, resulting in damage to the cornea

-- Blurred or impaired vision (in extreme cases this can lead to acute glaucoma)
+- Blurred or impaired vision, in extreme cases leading to acute glaucoma

-Not only can a financial award contribute to the cost of reconstructive surgery and further treatment, it can also lessen the financial burden on you if you have been unable to work because of your suffering.
+Not only can a financial award contribute to the cost of reconstructive surgery and further treatment, but it can also alleviate some of the financial burden resulting from being unable to work due to the botched eyelid surgery.